baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/session/roi_colorfile.md

 !!! tip
     In this example, these files are being placed in the default directory used by Image Quizzer for the master quiz.
-This saves the user from having to browse to a different directory.
+Having the quiz and color file in the MasterQuiz directory saves the user from having to navigate through file explorer to locate the quiz.

 ```
 .